US-backed army chief elected Lebanon’s president, ending years-long stalemate

 Army chief Joseph Aoun was voted president after two rounds of voting.
 This came after a robust efforts by Saudi Arabia and the United States to rally support for Aoun, who is close to Washington and Riyadh.

-After he was declared president, Aoun effectively stepped from his military role.
-He arrived in parliament to be sworn in as president dressed in civilian clothing.
+After he was declared president, Aoun effectively stepped down as army chief.
+He arrived in parliament to be sworn in dressed in civilian clothing.

+In his acceptance speech, Aoun hailed the dawn of a “new era” in Lebanon, vowing to disentangle the country from its myriad economic and political crises.
+He also made a rare promise to “monopolize weapons” under the mandate of the state, a clear allusion to the arsenal of the Iran-backed militant group Hezbollah.

+Hezbollah is the best armed militant group in the Middle East, and until a devastating war with Israel last fall, wielded influence across at least three countries.

 Prior to Thursday’s parliamentary sessions, there were 12 failed attempts to elect a president over the last two years.

-A US-brokered ceasefire agreement that ended a war between Hezbollah and Israel last November appears to have also expedited the long-awaited presidential election.
-Hezbollah was dealt heavy blows by Israel’s assault, which was shortly followed by the downfall of Iran-backed Syrian President Bashar al-Assad, who had opened his territory to the passage of Hezbollah’s weapons from Iran via neighboring Iraq.

-Hezbollah and its main Shia ally Amal are widely believed to have cast their ballots for Aoun in the second round after withholding their votes in the first round.
+Hezbollah’s parliamentary bloc said they had cast their ballots for Aoun during the second round of voting to promote “national cohesion,” but withheld their votes during the first round to “send a message.”

+“We wanted to send a message… that we are protectors of sovereignty,” head of the Hezbollah bloc Mohammad Raad told reporters.
 Aoun won by 99 parliamentary votes out of 128 in the second round of votes.

-The Lebanese army did not participate in the all-out war with Israel but is a key player in the implementation of the ceasefire agreement.
-This stipulates that the army must deploy to areas dominated by Hezbollah in southern Lebanon, which borders Israel.
-It also requires Israeli forces to withdraw from Lebanese territory.

 As part of the tiny eastern Mediterranean country’s confessional power-sharing system, Lebanon’s president is typically a Maronite Christian.